Storiesbyharshit/Data-Science-Portfolio/AutoEncoders/Readme.md

 _**The training then involves using back propagation in order to minimize the network’s reconstruction loss.**_

+Autoencoder is a neural network (NN), as well as an un-supervised learning (feature learning) algorithm.
+Autoencoders are an unsupervised learning technique in which we leverage neural networks for the task of representation learning.
+Specifically, we'll design a neural network architecture such that we impose a bottleneck in the network which forces a compressed knowledge representation of the original input.
+If the input features were each independent of one another, this compression and subsequent reconstruction would be a very difficult task.
+However, if some sort of structure exists in the data (ie. correlations between input features), this structure can be learned and consequently leveraged when forcing the input through the network's bottleneck.

+• It applies backpropagation, by setting the target value same as input.
+• It tries to predict x from x, without need for labels.
+• It tries to learn an approximation of an “identity” function.
+• It represents original input from compressed data.
+• It consists of narrow hidden layer between Encoder & Decoder

+#### Software and Hardware Requirements
+Software and hardware requirements are as follows:
+• If training on your own system : o Python 3 o Tensorflow 2.0 o Scikit-Learn o Essential Python Libraries o Powerful RAM and NVIDIA GPU o Anaconda o Spyder o Jupyter Notebook

+• If training online:
+o Jupyter Notebook
+o Kaggle GPUService / GoogleColab o Python 3 o Essential Libraries

 <p align="center">
   <img alt="For-the-Badge-Python" src="http://ForTheBadge.com/images/badges/made-with-python.svg">